Skip to content

 Regional multidisciplinary expert teams

 The Center for Rare Diseases at Karolinska collaborates with expert resources within Region Stockholm – Gotland.
 An Expert team is multidisciplinary and consists of several specialists from different areas of competence.
 The overall goal of expert teams is to improve the care of patients with rare diseases.
-Currently, there are 50 expert teams at Karolinska (link to CSD swe).
+Currently, there are 50 expert teams at Karolinska University Hospital.

 The European Reference Networks (ERN)